Stock market today: Wall Street drifts near its record levels as markets remain calm

 But those reports came in hotter than economists expected, which could lead to more volatility this time around.
 The hope on Wall Street is that inflation will continue to cool fast enough to convince the Federal Reserve to begin cutting rates by June.

 Bond yields were holding relatively steady, helping to keep things calm in the stock market.
-The yield on the 10-year Treasury was at 4.25%, where it was late Friday.
+The yield on the 10-year Treasury ticked up to 4.27% from 4.25% late Friday.

 In stock markets abroad, indexes were mixed.
 Japan’s Nikkei 225 added 0.3% to set another record after recouping the last of the losses suffered in the bursting of its “bubble” economy at the end of 1989.

-Stocks were lower across much of the rest of Asia and moving only modestly in much of Europe.
+Stocks were lower across much of the rest of Asia and mixed in much of Europe.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.